 Sequel weddings have been around for many years and are set to become really popular in 2020 and 2021, due to the coronavirus pandemic.
-Under current government guidelines, many couples will now be able to have the legal ceremony soon.
+Under current government guidelines, many couples will now be able to have a legal ceremony and a small reception.
 Then, they will be waiting until social distancing is a thing of the past before throwing a huge celebration with all of their friends and family.

 What is a Sequel Wedding?